slackhq/circuit/docs/circuitx.md

 ## Effects

 CircuitX provides some effects for use with logging/analytics.
-These effects are typically used in circuit presenters for tracking `impressions` and will run only once until forgotten based on the current circuit retained strategy.
+These effects are typically used in Circuit presenters for tracking `impressions` and will run only once until forgotten based on the current circuit-retained strategy.

 ```kotlin
 dependencies {